How to Use SnowSQL to Interact with Snowflake

 INITIALLY_SUSPENDED=TRUE;

-below is command to upload the employees01.csv file into the snowflake table,
+Below is the command to upload the employees01.csv file into the Snowflake table:

 PUT file:///Users/employees01.csv @sf_test.public.%emp_basic;

-you can also type this to check the upload files
+You can also type this to check the uploaded files:

 LIST @sf_test.public.%emp_basic;